astral-sh/uv/PIP_COMPATIBILITY.md

 package.
 See, for example, [the `torchtriton` attack](https://pytorch.org/blog/compromised-nightly-dependency/) from December 2022.

+As of v0.1.29, users can opt in to `pip`-style behavior for multiple indexes via the `--index-strategy unsafe-any-match` command-line option, or the `UV_INDEX_STRATEGY` environment variable.
+When enabled, uv will search for each package across all indexes, and consider all available versions when resolving dependencies, prioritizing the `--extra-index-url` indexes over the default index URL.
+(Versions that are duplicated _across_ indexes will be ignored.)

 In the future, uv will support pinning packages to dedicated indexes (see: [#171](https://github.com/astral-sh/uv/issues/171)).
 Additionally, [PEP 708](https://peps.python.org/pep-0708/) is a provisional standard that aims to address the "dependency confusion" issue across package registries and installers.